kevalpatel2106/green-build/README.md

 - Schedule new cron jobs.
 - Manage caches.

+_Green Build is actively developed🚀.
+More features will come!
+Stay tuned!!!_

 ## Supported CI platforms:
 - Travis CI (For open source projects)
 - Travis CI (For private projects)
 - Travis CI Enterprise

 _More CI platforms support is coming soon!!!
 Stay tuned.
 Meanwhile you can generate [issue](https://github.com/kevalpatel2106/green-build/issues/new) if you want to add support for other CI platforms._

 ## Screenshots: